Defending The Rights of Victims in Orange County, San Bernardino, & Riverside County

 Have you been sexually harassed at work and fear that you’ll be retaliated against if you speak up about it?
 Do you have questions about your rights or how to build a claim that can result in meaningful change?
 Should your complaints fail to produce results, you may only have legal recourse left.
 Without a professional, you could potentially face unethical actions from your employer and even find it difficult to find future employment.
 No one should have limits to their freedom because of the criminal actions of another.

 KSJM has spent more than 30 years advocating for working individuals and their families in Los Angeles and the surrounding communities.
-We’ll help you with the resources and experience needed to level the playing field and make the appropriate steps in your claim.
-Contact our Los Angeles County sexual harassment lawyers at (310) 997-4431 to schedule a free, confidential consultation.
+We’ll help you with the resources and experience needed to level the playing field and take the appropriate steps in your claim.
+Contact a sexual harassment attorney in Los Angeles at (310) 997-4431 to schedule a free, confidential consultation.

 Contact us media